-There is no one age at which a child ceases to be a child for the purposes of health services but 16 is the most common cut-off point.
-In the Healthy Ireland Survey 2019 (Healthy Ireland, 2019), 93% of 15- to 24-year-olds rated their health as good or very good.
+16 years old is the most common cut-off point where a child ceases to be a child for the purposes of health reasons.
+In the Healthy Ireland Survey 2019, 93% of 15- to 24-year-olds rated their health as good or very good.
+This is the most up to date survey that relates to young peoples health and the Department of Health have launched the 7th Annual Healthy Ireland Survey for the 2021 period.

 Over 30% of people in Ireland have Medical Cards.
 Medical Card holders have full eligibility for health services, allowing people to get a wide range of health services and medicines free of charge.
 Medical cards are typically distributed on a means-tested bases.
 Some people are eligible without a medical test: